ricoapon/fly-io-demo/README.md

           FLY_API_TOKEN: ${{ secrets.FLY_API_TOKEN }}
 ```

 This workflow will now deploy your code to Fly.io whenever you change your code on the master branch!
+Note: you might
+not want to deploy that often.
+Maybe only do this when you are tagging or releasing your application.

 ## Step 6: (Optional) Use your own custom domain